znxftw/1brc/README.md

 This repo is an attempt to learn the nitty-gritties of Rust.

+Roast My Code - I'm learning rust and want to know what I'm doing wrong.

 I'm attempting to solve the [1brc challenge](https://github.com/gunnarmorling/1brc) using Rust.

 Progress :